LEARN TO SKI OR SNOWBOARD AND DISCOVER THE FUN!

 - Lift Pass – a beginners lift pass to use the lifts

-- Lesson – a 2 hour group lesson with a fully qualified instructor
+- Lesson – 2 hour level 1 group lesson with a fully qualified instructor

 Please make sure you get to the ski area at least one hour before your lesson starts.
 (You need to turn up for your class 5 minutes before it begins).
-Note that all group lessons take place at the beginners' carpet lift or intermediate platter lift.
-Lessons venturing further on the mountain are private lessons for either individuals or private groups.
-Bookings aren’t essential, but you will need to register at the ticket office before your lesson.
+Note that all group lessons take place at the beginners' carpet lift.

 If you have any queries regarding our rates, please contact us for more information.